aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/3.png" /></p>

 14. Browse to the **Plugins** folder in Assets.
 In this example, you will use the **AWS SDK for .NET** to be able to use AWS services in your game.
-Here, you can see the different plugins that have been included in this Unity project that are necessary to be able to send game data to S3.
+Here, you can see the different plugins that have been included in this Unity project that are necessary to be able to send game data to Kinesis to store it in S3.

    * **Note:** There are other ways that you can incorporate the use of AWS into your game depending on your use case.
 The AWS SDK for .NET is a valid option for doing so.
 It is recommended that you use this SDK instead of using the AWS Mobile SDKs for iOS, Android, and Unity because these are currently outdated.
 Instead, use the main AWS SDK for the language that you are programming your game in.
 Since Unity uses C#, you will use the AWS SDK for .NET which supports C#.